 This final course in the Master of Human Resource Management program is the culminating learning experience for the degree.
 The student will have the opportunity to synthesize and apply knowledge and skills acquired throughout this program.
-Under the professor's direction, the student will be designing and developing an integrative project covering the essential learning expectations of a mid-level, HRM professional.
-In this process attention will be given to the subject matter needed to successfully complete certification requirements in the field.
+They will be encouraged to integrate their academic learning with real-world experience by applying critical analysis to HRM actions.
+Under the professor's direction, the student will be designing and developing integrative projects covering the essential learning expectations of professionals in the HR field.